mrbigr/MRBIGR_document/docs/QuickStart.md

     mrbigr_image:latest
 ```

-If no exception is thrown out, please enter the `http://localhost:3838` in the browser and then you will see the following interface:
+If no exception is thrown out, please enter the `http://localhost:3838` in the browser and then you will see the following GUI:
 ![MRBIGR GUI](img/MRBIGR_GUI_portal.jpg)

 ![#5A9AB9](img/tips@3x.png) __Note__: If you encounter the issue like below: